flowmo-ai/open_ai_client/README.md

-# open_ai
+# open_ai_client

-OpenAI - the Ruby gem for the OpenAI API
+OpenAIClient - the Ruby gem for the OpenAI API

 The OpenAI REST API.
 Please see https://platform.openai.com/docs/api-reference for more details.